markski1/BlockLog/README.md

 ### Currently supported

-- Logging creation and destruction of blocks.
+- Logging creation and destruction of blocks, including explosions.
+- Logging of block interaction, ie. gates, chests.
 - Viewing them with the `/blk i` command.
+- Mostly-working rollback with `/blk rollback` command.

 ### TODO

-- Event buffering and graceful transaction recovery in case of SQLite errors.
+- Graceful transaction recovery in case of SQLite errors.
-- Logging events of other types (container interactions, explosion, piston, mobs).
+- Logging events of other types (piston, mobs).
-- Rollback functionality, given a playername and a range.
+- More detail in interaction with containers (ie. logging what is added/removed).
 - Test suite.
-- MAYBE: Logging of interactions to chests and other containers.

 ### Contribution